 Integrated circuit preconditioning testing utilizes JESD22-A113, an industry standard test method, for the preconditioning sequence of non-hermetic solid state surface mount devices (SMDs) that are subjected to multiple solder reflow operations.
-SMDs should be subjected to the appropriate integrated circuit preconditioning sequence prior to being submitted to specific long-term reliability testing.
+With SMD preconditioning for reliability testing, SMDs are subjected to the appropriate integrated circuit preconditioning sequence prior to being submitted to specific long-term reliability testing.

 Prior to subjecting the SMD part to the IC preconditioning test sequence, the device’s desired moisture sensitivity level (MSL) must be established.
 This MSL level will determine acceptable storage times for unsealed devices awaiting assembly.
 The IC preconditioning test should be performed at the highest temperature that the SMD is expected to encounter during the actual surface mount assembly process.